eluv-io/content-bitcode/examples/README.md

 # Eluvio Video Bitcode Samples

 There are a number of samples included in the tree.
-Located at [bitcode/include/eluvio](../bitcode/include/eluvio) wherein all of the directories contain standalone fabric bitcode modules.
+Located at [bitcode/include/eluvio](../bitcode/include/eluvio) wherein most of the directories contain standalone fabric bitcode modules.

 One file in particular [bitcode_content.h](../bitcode/include/eluvio/bitcode_context.h), contains the full description and communication mechanism of the LLVM bitcode extensibility layer for the fabric.
 For information about the bitcode API see [bitcode readme](../README.md)

-## Quick Start - Creating a bracket based game.
+## Creating a bracket based game.

 - Create bitcode module to serve game
-- Create bitcode class to hold state
+- Create bitcode class to hold and navigate state
 - Provide calling interface for client
 - Provide json response